 |C 6||Varicosis (= varicose vein disorder) with florid ulcus cruris venosum (= leg ulcer, venous-related lower leg ulcer)|

-Besides the physical skin changes that occur when a patient develops chronic venous insufficiency they can also experience other symptoms such as the legs feeling heavy, tired and itchy legs as well as swelling in the foot and lower leg.
-As the disease progresses, enlarged surface veins protrude like nodules, are tortuous and visible under the skin.
+Besides the physical skin changes that occur when a patient develops chronic venous insufficiency they can also experience other symptoms such as the legs feeling heavy, tired and itchy.
+As the disease progresses, enlarged surface veins protrude.
 Doctors refer to this as a varicose vein disorder or sometimes as varicosis.
 The venous blood is no longer being transported to the heart properly resulting in an increased pressure within the veins commonly referred to as venous hypertension.
 The increased volume of blood from the incompetent veins can lead to oedema, i.e. visible and palpable collections of fluid, forming in the tissue.

-Skin changes as an early sign of ulcus cruris venos
+Skin changes as an early sign of venous disease (ulcus cruris venosum)

 At this stage, a pronounced vein weakness (medical term: chronic-venous insufficiency) can develop.

-As a result of impaired return transportation, the venous blood flows back into the capillaries: The smallest blood vessels that provide the cells with oxygen and nutrients are also responsible for the return transportation of metabolic by-products.
-The capillaries of patients who suffer from chronic venous insufficiency cannot do this sufficiently any more.
+As a result of impaired venous return, the venous blood flows back into the capillaries: The smallest blood vessels that provide the cells with oxygen and nutrients are also responsible for the return transportation of metabolic by-products.
+The capillaries of patients who suffer from chronic venous insufficiency cannot do this sufficiently anymore.

-The smallest injuries become a wound that does not heal well or does not heal at all
+The smallest injuries can lead to a wound that does not heal

-The skin loses elasticity and resilience.
-It becomes thin.
-A minor injury, such as a mosquito bite or a small cut in the surface of the skin while gardening, can become wounds that do not heal well and very painful wounds in these patients.
+A minor injury, such as a mosquito bite or a small cut in the surface of the skin while gardening, can lead to a venous leg ulcer.

-Patients often exercise less as a result of the pain.
-This means that the pump mechanism of the muscles, which supports the vein system in transporting the blood in the direction of the heart, is switched off.
-This creates a vicious circle.
+As a result of their wound patients may exercise less.
+This means that the calf muscle pump, which supports the vein system in transporting the blood in the direction of the heart, is switched off further reducing the venous return from already insufficient veins.
 Bacterial infections in and around the wound can further delay healing and cause unpleasant odours.
 A combination of pain, reduced mobility, odour and wound exudate can lead to patients becoming socially isolated.

 Risk factors for leg ulcers

-The ulcus cruris venosum occurs more often with increased age: From the age of 80, the frequency increases to around one to over three percent.3 Older people sit a lot, meaning that the calf muscle pump is not used often and blood collects in the legs.
-70 percent of those affected are women.2 Diabetes and smoking also increase the likelihood of developing leg ulcers.
+The incidence of venous leg ulceration increases with age: From the age of 80, the frequency increases to around two percent.1 Older people sit a lot, meaning that the calf muscle pump is not used often and blood collects in the legs.
+Women are often more affected than men.1 Diabetes and smoking also increase the likelihood of developing leg ulcers.